01mf02/jaq/README.md

   In jq, `[0, 1] | .[3] = 3` yields `[0, 1, null, 3]`; that is,
   jq fills up the list with `null`s if we update beyond its size.
   In contrast, jaq fails with an out-of-bounds error in such a case.
-* Updating with multiple values:
-  When we update with a filter that returns multiple values, jq considers only the first value of the filter regardless of the updated value, whereas jaq may consider multiple values depending on the updated value.
-  For example, `[(1, 3) | . |= (., .+1)]` yields `[1, 2, 3, 4]` in jaq, whereas
-  jq yields only `[1, 3]`.
-  For more examples of this behaviour, see <jaq-core/tests/path.rs>.
 * Input reading:
   When there is no more input value left, in jq, `input` yields an error, whereas in jaq, it yields no output value.